 Below is an overview of the topics as well as information regarding the scientific program (see abstract guidelines for more detailed information), all formats are open for research and applied submissions.
 Both the research and applied program are held completely in English.

 Submission is open for empirical, theoretical, quantitative and qualitative research, as well as submissions regarding methodological issues or practical applications.
 Abstract and submission guidelines can be found here.

 The symposia consist of oral presentations from multiple speakers and cover a specific coherent topic relating to Sport and Exercise Psychology.
 The focus of the presentations can be theoretical, methodological, or applied.

 You can submit abstracts for single contributions about recent research studies and results.
 Presentations are to be structured into 12-minute talks and three minutes for discussion.

 Note: Individual oral presentation submissions are not possible for applied work.
 Please try and create a symposium submission around your theme/topic, or submit as a poster.

 Poster presentations are the primary form of presentation and dissemination of scientific and/or applied work.
 Five poster sessions will offer an outstanding forum for exchange of research and applied ideas as well as lively discussions from a scientist-practitioner perspective.

 Gimme-5 format presentations

-The Science Slam will take place at the open evening session (Tuesday, 16 July).
+The Science Slam will take place at the open evening session (Tuesday, July 16).
 It offers funny and creative, but still informative, scientific presentations of up-to-date and original research.
 The science slam is a special form of oral presentation that reaches a broad audience, which is also supported by the fact that the Science Slam is open for the public to attend!

-Detailed information (organizers, program, schedule, registration, fee) will be offered in October 2018.
+Detailed information (organizers, program, schedule, registration, fee) can be found here.